Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Conclusion

 \section{Conclusion}

-We introduced a novel hypothesis-free quantitative full-brain analysis approach and successfully separated EEG data of patients suffering of MS from healthy subjects.
-Thinking forward, we envision quantitative cognitive imaging with \emph{serial} EEG data to become a future main player for \emph{longitudinal} clinical studies where \emph{functional} neurobiological outcome measures are key, be that for monitoring MS or other illnesses with prolonged time courses such as Alzheimer, Parkinson or Huntington disease, schizophrenia, depression, migraine, HIV or systemic chemotherapy.
-However as the knowledge base with cognitive imaging techniques grows we believe that EEG may, as in the here presented case, also have a say in the \emph{diagnosis}, \emph{subtyping} and \emph{staging} of primary and secondary neurological diseases.
+We introduced a novel hypothesis-free quantitative full-brain analysis approach and successfully separated EEG data paired with clinical evidence of patients suffering from MS from those of healthy subjects.
+Thinking forward, we envision quantitative cognitive imaging using \emph{serial} EEG data to become a future main player for \emph{longitudinal} clinical studies where \emph{functional} neurobiological outcome measures are key, be that for monitoring MS or other neurological and psychiatric illnesses with prolonged time courses.
+However, as the knowledge base with cognitive imaging techniques grows, we believe that EEG will also play a role in the \emph{diagnosis}, \emph{subtyping} and \emph{staging} of primary and secondary brain diseases.